Sunisa-Yuki/codepath-prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I am new with the Xcode and Github, so this take more times than what I expected for exploring and fixing the error of the button connection.
+Additionally, this is my first time recoding the screen on my laptop and export as a GIF where the tool itself didn't provide the convereter to URl, so I have learnt it through this project.

 ## License